-The practice of peaceful parenting has a solid foundation and has transformed my life, but it is relatively new (compared to the obedience model), and evolving as we speak.
-Thanks to all of the pioneers and early promoters of this approach, we all have benefited and learned so much.
-I have much better relationships with my children now than I did when I was following the obedience model of parenting.
-And my kids are better behaved!
+The practice of peaceful parenting has a solid foundation and has transformed my life, but it is relatively new and it is evolving as we speak.
+Thank you to all of the pioneers and early promoters of this approach, we all have benefited and learned so much.
+I have much better relationships with my children now than I did when I was following more of an obedience model of parenting.
+And my kids are better behaved.

 However, what I like to do from time to time to keep myself in check is to ask: “What am I missing?
 What is my blind spot here”?
 I’d like to ask the same question to peaceful parents.
 What are we missing?
 What are our blind spots?
 Can we poke some holes in the theory, or at least how it is being practised?
 Doing this I believe is an essential part of becoming stronger.
 Being truthful enough to look at your own shortcomings is hard work, but it’s worth it, trust me.
 For me, adopting a more peaceful style was in part a reaction, a rejection of authoritarian parenting.
 As a result, I need to keep an eye on this.
 There is the danger of swinging too far, into permissive parenting.
 So, where do you think the application of peaceful parenting for you could be missing the mark or misinterpreted?